atom/atom/docs/creating-a-package.md

-The URLs should be in the format of `atom://package-name/relative-path-to-package-of-resource`, for example, the `atom://image-view/images/transparent-background.gif` would be equivablent to `~/.atom/packages/image-view/images/transparent-background.gif`.
+The URLs should be in the format of `atom://package-name/relative-path-to-package-of-resource`, for example, the `atom://image-view/images/transparent-background.gif` would be equivalent to `~/.atom/packages/image-view/images/transparent-background.gif`.

 You can also use the `atom` protocol URLs in themes.